HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Experiments

 \subsection{Main Results}

 To ensure a comprehensive evaluation, we select representative systems: (1) SOTA proprietary models, including GPT-4o \cite{gpt4o} and OpenAI o3 \cite{openo3}; and (2) widely adopted open-source models, Qwen2.5-VL \cite{Qwen2.5-VL} and InternVL3 \cite{internvl3}.
 In addition, we compare our method against leading approaches in high-resolution visual understanding, including DeepEyes \cite{deepeyes}, which is based on reinforcement learning, and ViCrop \cite{vicrop}, a training-free method that relies on cropping and zooming.
 For open-source methods, except for Deepeyes whose results are directly taken from its original paper, all other methods have been re-evaluated. \tabref{tab:main_results} summarizes the performance of all these models and methods across three challenging benchmarks: V$^*$Bench (191 samples) \cite{vstar}, HRBench4K (800 samples) and HRBench8K (800 samples) \cite{hrbench}.
-For larger datasets such as POPE (9,000 samples) \cite{pope}, MME-RealWorld-Lite (1,919 samples) and MME-RealWorld-English (23,609 samples) \cite{MME-RealWorld}, we present the results based on Qwen2.5-VL 7B in the Appendix \secref{sec:app_results}.
-The detail experimental settings as shown in Appendix \secref{sec:experimental_settings}.
+For larger datasets such as POPE (9,000 samples) \cite{pope}, MME-RealWorld-Lite (1,919 samples) and MME-RealWorld-English (23,609 samples) \cite{MME-RealWorld}, we present the results based on Qwen2.5-VL 7B in the Appendix Sec.~\ref{sec:app_results}.

 The experimental results demonstrate that our method achieves the best overall performance among all competing approaches.
 It exhibits strong robustness and generalization across diverse model architectures and task types.
 It delivers consistent improvements not only in single-object recognition tasks such as attribute prediction (Attr) and fine-grained semantic parsing (FSP), but also in more complex multi-object scenarios involving spatial reasoning (Spatial) and compositional understanding (FCP).
 Moreover, unlike methods that require costly fine-tuning or iterative reasoning strategies such as tree search, HiDe is training-free and provides a plug-and-play capability.
+We shown more experiments like low-resolution and only the compact input experiments in Appendix Sec.~\ref{sec:low_res} and \tabref{tab:only_compact}.
+More case and failure case in Appendix Sec.~\ref{app:infer} and Appendix Sec.~\ref{app:failurecase}.